bampli/specs/content/posts/conflict-in-the-pyramid.md

 This 4-Cyclos bAmpli Circuit expects to make a profit to be returned to its investor, i.e. the green “+” at the top left of the circuit.
 This project expects to develop the Ampli Business components.

 {{< hint info >}}
-**This project is published in [Business Amplifier](https://www.amazon.com/Business-Amplifier-M-Sc-Motta-Lopes/dp/B083XGK14Q), also [e-book](https://www.amazon.com/Business-Amplifier-Jose-Motta-Lopes-ebook-dp-B086L6V6QY/dp/B086L6V6QY/) and [Amplificador de Negócios](https://www.amazon.com/M-Sc-Jose-Motta-Lopes/dp/8592301009).**
+**Published in [Business Amplifier](https://www.amazon.com/Business-Amplifier-M-Sc-Motta-Lopes/dp/B083XGK14Q), also [e-book](https://www.amazon.com/Business-Amplifier-Jose-Motta-Lopes-ebook-dp-B086L6V6QY/dp/B086L6V6QY/) and [Amplificador de Negócios](https://www.amazon.com/M-Sc-Jose-Motta-Lopes/dp/8592301009).**
 {{< /hint >}}